akauppi/firebase-jest-testing/package/Writing tests.md

 |---|---|
 |`new Date()`|Mon Aug 24 2020 17:16:58 GMT+0300|
 |`new Date('27 Mar 2020 14:17:00 GMT+0300')`|Fri Mar 27 2020 13:17:00 GMT+0200|

+Cloud Functions are *not* currently deactivated during the priming (we'll change that if it's needed).

 ## Why immutability matters (..and a bit about implementation)